romainaugier/OIIO-PythonBindings/README.md

 # OIIO-PythonBindings

-Python bindings for OpenImageIO with python 3.10.
-It uses (Conan)[https://conan.io] to build the custom recipe you can find in *openimageio/conanfile.py*
+Python bindings for OpenImageIO.
+It uses [Conan 1.59.0](https://conan.io) to build the custom recipe you can find in *openimageio/conanfile.py*.

 ## Windows